Table of Contents

 (1 == 1) || false // Evaluates to true

-Note: The and operator has higher priority than the or or xor operator.
+Note: The and operator has the highest priority, followed by xor and then by or.
 Hence, in the example above, false and true is evaluated first.

 When Unicode Characters are enabled for operations using the UseUnicodeCharsForOperations flag in ExpressionOptions, the following operators are also supported: